 Studies are under way to improve the health and survival of transplanted FRG rats out to 90-125 days post-transplant while maintaining robust expansion of the transplanted primary human hepatocytes.
 In previous NTBC cycles there was an abrupt transition from NTBC at ≥ 1mg/L NTBC to 0.05-0 mg/L within the first 28 days of the cycle leading to a high mortality rate.
 We believe this mortality is due to a hypersensitivity to NTBC withdrawal (≤ 0.05mg/L) which leads to rapid apoptosis of the rat hepatocytes causing acute liver failure.
 Data from the most recent NTBC cycles in Phase 1 and 2, at -28- and -50-days post-transplant respectively, using the 0.4mg/L > 0.05mg/L NTBC (Cycles 4 and 11) has improved survival in the first 50-days post-transplant but survival declines to ≤ 50% starting at ~60 days post-transplant.

-Study plans for AMI-018-006-124 and -125, animals from study 110 and 112 cycled on 4mg/L(3d)>0.05mg/L(5d) - Cycle 38 – had high survival at ≥ 70 days post-transplant, in addition to exponential increase in hAlbumin levels from day 50 to 71 indicative of pHH expansion and upon perfusion the gross appearance and associated vasculature of the liver was closer to normal when compared to livers from naïve animals, e.g., with clincial scores = 3.5 out of 4.
+Study plans for AMI-018-006-124 and -125, animals from study 110 and 112 cycled on 4mg/L(3d)>0.05mg/L(5d) - Cycle 38 – had high survival at ≥ 70 days post-transplant, in addition to exponential increase in hAlbumin levels from day 50 to 71 indicative of pHH expansion and upon perfusion the gross appearance and associated vasculature of the liver was closer to normal when compared to livers from naïve animals, e.g., with clinical scores = 3.5 out of 4.
 In addition, clinical chemistry data on animals at 70d post-transplant show the major hepatic markers that influence metabolic function were at normal levels indicating the human hepatocytes can rescue the animals.

 The quality of the human hepatocytes used in transplantation is critical for successfully generating highly humanized FRG rats for the downstream CMC cell therapy product.
 Due to the limited availability of high-quality commercial lots of human hepatocytes, we pre-screen all pHH donors in the FRGN mice to validate the lots meet the standard of repopulation in that model.
 Since this resource is so precious, in study AMI-018-006-126 we compared the standard cell dose of 5E+6 cells/100 g of body weight versus half that dose, 2.5E+6 cells/100g of body weight, using NTBC cycle 38.
 In study AMI-018-006-127, will repeat the 0.5X (2.5E+6 cells/100g of body weight) for all 40 FRG rats.
 Increasing the number of animals receiving the 0.5X dose allows for a larger “N” for statistical analysis as well as animals for necropsy at the end of Phase 1 and 3 for health evaluation.

-By collecting additional data on survival, pHH expansion and blood markers for the health evaluation (hepatic markers in serum, SA/Tyrosine and histology), we will be able to determine the efficacy of NTBC cycle 38 to support health as measured by clinical scores, blood markers and clinical observations at necropsy or during perfusion.
+By collecting additional data on survival, pHH expansion and clinical markers for the health evaluation (hepatic markers in serum, SA/Tyrosine, renal biomarkers and histology), we will be able to determine the efficacy of NTBC cycle 38 to support health.

 All FRG rats will be on 5LJ5 diet